-Caracol State Park is a small state park in the state of Rio Grande do Sul, Brazil.
-It contains the dramatic Caracol Falls, a major tourist attraction.
-The waterfall is situated between the pine forest zone of the Brazilian Highlands and the southern coastal Atlantic Forest and has two cascades.
+Caracol State Park, located in Rio Grande do Sul, Brazil, boasts the stunning Caracol Falls - a popular tourist destination.
+The waterfall is between the Brazilian Highlands' pine forest zone and the southern coastal Atlantic Forest and comprises two cascades.

-Caracol Falls is located about 7 km (4.3 mi) from Canela, Brazil in Caracol State Park.
-The 130 m (426 ft) set of waterfalls is formed by the Caracol River and cuts out of basalt cliffs in the Serra Geral mountain range, falling into the Vale da Lageana.
+Caracol Falls is about 7 km (4.3 mi) from Canela, Brazil, in Caracol State Park.
+The Caracol River forms the 130 m (426 ft) set of waterfalls, cut out of basalt cliffs in the Serra Geral, falling into the Vale da Lageana.

-The waterfall is situated between the pine forest zone of the Brazilian Highlands and the southern coastal Atlantic Forest and has two cascades.
-The upper cascade is located approximately 100 m (328 ft) before the second cascade, which falls over an overhanging cliff ledge.
+The waterfall is between the Brazilian Highlands' pine forest zone and the southern coastal Atlantic Forest and has two cascades.
+The upper cascade is approximately 100 m (328 ft) before the second cascade, which falls over an overhanging cliff ledge.

-Caracol Falls is the second most popular natural tourist attraction in Brazil, trailing only Iguazu Falls.
-There is a nearby 30 m (100 ft) observation tower that offers an elevator and a panoramic view, as well as a cable car that gives tourists an aerial view of the waterfall.
+Caracol Falls is Brazil's second most popular natural tourist attraction, trailing only Iguazu Falls.
+A 30 m (100 ft) observation tower offers an elevator, a panoramic view, and a cable car that gives tourists an aerial view of the waterfall.

 Caracol State Park

-The araucaria forest was devastated by logging from the 1920's to the 1950's, but some specimens with trunks up to 1.5 m (5 ft) in diameter are still found near the edge of the escarpment.
-The vegetation is now regenerating.
+The araucaria forest was devastated by logging from the 1920s to the 1950s.
+However, the vegetation is now regenerating.
+Some specimens with trunks up to 1.5 m (5 ft) in diameter are still found near the edge of the escarpment.

 The climate is temperate, with rain distributed throughout the year.
 The average temperature is 22 °C (72 °F) in the summer and 10 °C (50 °F) in winter, occasionally falling to as low as −8 °C (18 °F).
 Snow falls in July and August.